xinlingl/Intra-Tumor-heterogeneity-assessment/README.md

 **step 6: Extract allelic counts from mutation file**

+Use bcftools to extract reference and variance allele counts of each somatic mutation in the mutation file.
+Somatic mutations on X and Y chromosome and mitochondria are excluded for simplicity.

 **step 7: Combine copy number information and allelic counts**

-**step 8: Generate cluster label and cellular prevalence of each somatic mutation using**
+**step 9: Generate cluster label and cellular prevalence of each somatic mutation**

+Use PyClone with burin as 10,000 and default thin which is the number of samples to discard as burning for the MCMC chain.